Kamp Krusty

-"Kamp Krusty" is the first episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on September 24, 1992.
-During summer vacation, the children of Springfield attend Kamp Krusty, a summer camp named after Krusty the Clown.
+"Kamp Krusty" is the fourth season premiere of the American animated television series The Simpsons, and the 60th episode overall.
+It originally aired on Fox in the United States on September 24, 1992.
+In the episode, the children of Springfield attend Kamp Krusty, a summer camp named after Krusty the Clown.
 The camp is extremely unpleasant, leading to the campers rebelling against the camp director.
-Meanwhile, with the kids away, Homer and Marge's relationship improves, with the former losing much of his excess weight.
+Meanwhile, with the kids away, Homer and Marge enjoy more time together, and Homer becomes physically and emotionally healthier.

 The episode was written by David M. Stern and directed by Mark Kirkland.
+A direct sequel episode, "Kamp Krustier", aired as part of the series' twenty-eighth season, on March 5, 2017.